cjferes/Arduino-Snippets/SensorMoteRF/README.md

 - Arduino Sketch available in: https://github.com/kippkitts/DataSensingLab/tree/master/DSL_Sensor_Mote
 - SensorMote Eagle files (schematic and board) available in https://github.com/kippkitts/DataSensingLab/tree/master/SensorMote_Code_Framework/Arduino
-Last version by Kippkitts: 15-April-2013 04:00 EST
+Last version by Kippkitts: 15-April-2013 04:00 EST This Sketch assumes you use an Arduino Leonardo or other that has more than one hardware serial port.

 Currently IN DEVELOPMENT